ExtremeAddons/extreme_pbr_docs/docs/installation.rst

 **We highly recommend using Blender 4.2 or higher!**

-This chapter is dedicated to the first installation of the addon.
+This chapter is dedicated to the installation of the addon.
 If you have already installed the addon and want to update it, you can go to the chapter :ref:`update_only_the_addon`